Pofv/Predictor/README.md

 Unfortunately, this <a href='https://www.sciencedirect.com/science/article/pii/S266682702100030X#tbl1'>article</a> had concluded that even with 0.65 out-of-sample accuracy score, the predictor was at times not able to outperform the buy and hold strategy when presented to a real trading experiment with higher volatility, when considering trading fees.

-Therefore, while the final method may present a profitable trading strategy, it is not guaranteed.
+Therefore, while the use of the final method will probably present profitable trading strategies, it is not guaranteed.
 Given brokerage commissions and a constantly changing stock market, basic strategies like buy and hold may have better performance.